 - Visibility: It is no secret that trucks are large and hard to maneuver.
 Trucks have major blind spots that can impact their ability to see others on the road.
 If a truck driver is not fully paying attention, a small vehicle could be trapped, hit, and/or run off the road.

 If you were hurt in a truck accident, it is important to explore the circumstances to determine the liable party.
-The Law Office of Raji S. Zeidan, PC is an experienced personal injury law firm that helps client across the Hudson Valley acquire maximum compensation for their injuries.
+The Law Office of Raji S. Zeidan, PC, is an experienced personal injury law firm that helps clients across the Hudson Valley acquire maximum compensation for their injuries.
 If you need quality legal support, contact our firm for a free consultation.